absolunet/docs-node-ioc/src/docs/06_going-deeper/03_events/en.md

 Since some packages, or even your own application, could want to bind to the lifecycle events, and the `event` dispatcher would normally not be attached yet, the application offers two methods to listen to events before the lifecycle starts:

  - `app.onBooting(listener)`
-    > Will attach listener to the `application.booting` event
+    > Will attach a listener to the `application.booting` event

  - `app.onBooted(listener)`
-    > Will attach listener to the `application.booted` event
+    > Will attach a listener to the `application.booted` event

 Also, some hooks are available in the console kernel.
 By default, they are declared in your application's console kernel.